AyoyimikaAjibade/credit-card-approval-prediction/README.md

 ├── .gitignore                                    <- used to ignore certain folder and files that won't be commit to git.
 │
 │
-├── Credit_card_approval_prediction.ipynb         <- main python notebook where all the analysis and modeling are done.
+├── credit_card_approval_engine.ipynb         <- main python notebook where all the analysis and modeling are done.
 │
 │
 ├── LICENSE                                       <- license file.
 │
 │
-├── cc_approval_pred.py                           <- file with the model and streamlit component for rendering the interface.
+├── cc_approval_prediction.py                           <- file with the model and streamlit component for rendering the interface.
 │
 │
 ├── README.md                                     <- this readme file.